elliot-evno/Bob/README.md

-# Grew tired of Google Home saying that it didn't understand me so I built this guy who is a lot more understanding though very dull at times when calling his name.
+# Grew tired of Google Home saying that it didn't understand me so I built this guy who is a lot more understanding though dull at times when calling his name.

 ### To run:
 1. Get an openai, elevenlabs api key.